Zhanglab-IOZ/PSG-Tumor-Brain/README.md

 # PSG-Tumor-Brain
-This is the code repository for project titled Pan-cancer surveys unmask cell cycle related roles of primate-specific genes in tumor and embryonic cerebrum.
+This is the code repository for a project, which is designed to explore the functional roles of primate-specific genes in tumor and brain development.
 Each folder contains scripts generating the corresponding figure.